Probability Evaluation

 which dispatches further on the d-DNNF construction strategy.

-The external-compiler choice inside compilation is itself a
+The external-compiler choice inside compilation resolves the

 a dDNNF has been produced, probability evaluation is a